 Neptune Officially Launches the Forest Remedies™ & Ocean Remedies™ Brands

 LAVAL, QC, Feb.
-13, 2020 /PRNewswire/ - Neptune Wellness Solutions Inc. ("Neptune" or the "Company") (NASDAQ: NEPT) (TSX: NEPT), is pleased to announce today the official launch of the Forest Remedies™ and Ocean Remedies™ brands.
-Starting today, consumers will be able to purchase Forest Remedies™ products directly from the new website (www.forestremedies.com).
+18, 2020 /PRNewswire/ - Neptune Wellness Solutions Inc. ("Neptune" or the "Company") (NASDAQ: NEPT) (TSX: NEPT), is pleased to announce today the official launch of the Forest Remedies™ and Ocean Remedies™ brands.
+Starting today, consumers will be able to purchase Forest Remedies™ products directly from the new website (www.forestremedies.com) and Ocean Remedies™ products via (www.oceanremedies.com).

-Neptune is also pleased to announce the expansion of its strategic partnership with American Media LLC ("American Media or "AMI") to help support the U.S. launch and growth of Neptune's Ocean Remedies™ brand and product line.
-This agreement follows Neptune's previously announced partnership with AMI in October 2019 to support the growth of Neptune's Forest Remedies™ brands in the U.S.

-Under the terms of the partnership agreement, American Media will provide advertising and creative services to Neptune to support the marketing and commercialization of Neptune's Ocean Remedies™ brand in the U.S. American Media will provide Neptune with marketing and creative services valued at US $4.7 million in exchange for 1,175,000i warrants which Neptune will issue to American Media.
-Each warrant gives the holder the right to purchase one common share of Neptune at an exercise price of US $8.00 per share and with an expiration date of 5-years.
-Upon exercise of the warrants AMI will be required to hold the shares acquired for a minimum of six months.
-Neptune expects to leverage most of the advertising services provided by American Media in the next twelve months.

 Full and Broad Spectrum Hemp Extracts